 Participants are skin prick tested following the Australasian Society of Clinical Immunology and Allergy guidelines.35

 Food allergen skin prick tests >1 mm will be used to select infants for oral food challenge(s).
-The latter will be performed at the study site between 12 and 18 months of age, following modifications of the Australasian Society of Clinical Immunology and Allergy protocols, with internationally standardised scoring and stopping criteria.25
+The latter will be performed at the study site between 12 and 18 months of age, following the recommendations from the Australasian Society of Clinical Immunology and Allergy protocols, with internationally standardised scoring and stopping criteria.25

 For both stages, parental consent is requested for a fraction of the bloods to be used for future mechanistic studies.
 For stage 1, additional consent is requested for transcriptomic analysis and immunophenotyping of whole blood and cryopreserved mononuclear cells immediately before and 72 hours after the third dose of pertussis-containing vaccine to enable research into the effects of wP/aP priming on cellular immune functions.